-Livingston’s EBS (Electronic Baitfish Sounds) sound technology is based on the natural and instinctive feeding enticements of fish.
-It’s more than only sight and vibrations which traditional lures have employed since the first fishing lure was created; it’s the addition of natural sounds made up of vibrations that identify with real sounds baitfish make.
-Sensing sound in the water is one of the most important attributes a fish has to locate food or to keep it from becoming food and it’s been missing as true aspect of replicating a real baitfish with an artificial lure.
+Livingston’s EBS (Electronic Baitfish Sounds) technology is based on the natural and instinctive feeding enticements of fish.
+It’s more than only sight and vibrations, which traditional lures have employed since the first fishing lure was created; it’s the addition of natural sounds made up of vibrations that identify with the real sounds baitfish make.
+Sensing sound in the water is one of the most important attributes a fish has to locate food or to keep it from becoming food, and it’s been missing as true aspect of replicating a real baitfish with an artificial lure.
 Until now!

 How Fish Hear

 - Inner ears - pick up higher frequency sounds

 - Swim bladder - air-filled bladder that acts as a resonating chamber, producing and receiving sound

 We focus our technology on how fish hear, and design our lures based on that science.